fibercrypto/libskyfiber-dotnet/docker/images/dev-cli/README.md

 -	[`develop` (*docker/images/dev-cli/Dockerfile*)](https://github.com/simelo/libskycoin-dotnet/blob/develop/docker/images/dev-cli/Dockerfile)

-# Libskycoin DotNet CLI development image
+# Libskycoin .NET  CLI development image

-This image has the necessary tools to build, test, edit, lint and version the Libskycoin DotNet source code.
+This image has the necessary tools to build, test, edit, lint and version the Libskycoin .NET source code.
 It comes with Vim editor installed, along with some plugins to ease go development and version control with git.